Nur-A-Alam1997/codesign/README.md

 > <'http://127.0.0.1:5000/api/v1/bookmark/:pid> -->

 ### Problem Statement:
 >a REST API to create, manage, and share color palettes.
-You can use either REST or GraphQL.

 * **API Users will be able to**:
 >Browse public color palettes without login